 What Should I Feed My budgie?

-However, if your budgies do not want to eat, read this article.
+However, read this article if your budgies do not want to eat.

 How Much Should I Feed My Budgie?

 Budgies can become obese if they overeat.
-To prevent your budgies from overeating, put your bird’s food in a shallow dish.
+Put your bird’s food in a shallow dish to prevent your budgies from overeating.
 Do you have several budgies?
 Put their foods in separate small dishes because some birds might not get a chance to eat if you put all the food in one dish.

-It is important to prevent obesity because obese budgies can become lethargic and they can suffer health problems.
+It is important to prevent obesity because obese budgies can become lethargic and suffer health problems.
 Also, an obese budgie loses its streamlined appearance.
 But do not just feed your birds.
 You must make sure your birds get enough exercise daily.
-That is why you need to invest in a cage with enough room for your birds to exercise.
+That is why you must invest in a cage with enough room for your birds to exercise.

 What Fruit Can a Budgie Eat?